Managing and improving European sampling practice

 D4.3 – Testing specifications for real-time testing of Translation Management Tool (TMT) in ESS Round 8

 A key challenge facing social surveys, especially those operating cross-nationally, is to monitor and manage fieldwork effectively.
-As part of the SERISS project, a new electronic fieldwork management and monitoring system (FMMS) has been developed for the European Social Survey.
-The FMMS consists of two components: a mobile app to be used by interviewers in the field to manage their caseloads and complete contact records on the doorstep and a centralised case management system (CCMS) to manage the exchange of data between the survey agency and interviewers and maintain a central database which can be used for fieldwork progress monitoring.
+As part of the SERISS project, a new electronic fieldwork management system (FMS) has been developed for the European Social Survey.
+The FMS consists of two components: a mobile app to be used by interviewers in the field to manage their caseloads and complete contact records on the doorstep and a centralised case management system (CCMS) to manage the exchange of data between the survey agency and interviewers and maintain a central database which can be used for fieldwork progress monitoring.

 D4.7 – Fieldwork Management and Monitoring System (FMMS) for the European Social Survey: Report on the feasibility of cross-national implementation